Leonid1965/Celebrities/README.md

- You can read	full description in Doc/Celeb System - Integration.docx file.
+ You can read	full App description in Doc/Celeb System - Integration.docx file.